 Security awareness training (SAT) can be thought of like a fitness program.
 Just as you would consider different exercises for your strength training or aerobic goals, there are many factors to consider when planning your SAT program each year — and your choices should reflect your organization’s current needs, goals and vulnerabilities.
-Whether you’re just starting a fitness program, (or a SAT program for your company) or you’re a veteran of annual planning, you should never stop thinking about what will sharpen and strengthen your training program from year to year.
+Whether you’re just starting a fitness program, (or an SAT program for your company) or you’re a veteran of annual planning, you should never stop thinking about what will sharpen and strengthen your security awareness training program from year to year.

 In my recent webinar, I discussed “6 Critical Elements for a Successful Security Awareness Training Plan.”
-In this post, I’ll take a closer look at two of those considerations: aligning your program with your audience; and measuring your success.
+In this post, I’ll take a closer look at two of those considerations: aligning your program with your audience, and measuring your success.

 Align Training to Your Users’ Needs